Billionaire Profile

 Founded Janus Capital Group

-Founded Janus Capital Group in Denver, Colorado, which became one of the largest mutual fund institutions in the United States.
+Established Janus Capital Group in Denver, Colorado, which grew to become one of the largest mutual fund companies in the U.S.

 2004